friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\space_in_variable_name.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: my name = André
+       1: my name = André
              ^^^^

     You cannot have spaces in identifiers (variable names).